 What would a newsletter be without pictures?
 From a tiny logo to a full-width photo, visuals are a must-have for newsletters.
 We’ll see how to go beyond the pack-shot to stimulate the interest of your readers and develop your brand image.

 Photos and other graphic design elements are used to convey messages which cannot be expressed with words.
 This is true of web design.
 It is also true for newsletters.
 Images create emotion.
-Mood boards tell the story of your brand, while the staging of products helps future buyers with their purchase.
+Mood boards tell the story of your brand, while the staging of products helps future buyers with their The B2B purchasing process is the result of a long life cycle often linked to a contract as there ar....
 Visuals are not just mean to be pretty pictures.

 Images are used to stimulate emotion.
 Don’t limit yourself to pack-shots that are matter-of-fact representations of the product.
 Use photographs to depict a customer experience, a way of life, and build an emotional bond with your subscribers.
 As in all sales processes, be sure to emphasise the benefits of your product rather than its features.